 Four dog photo books celebrating deaf dogs, rescue dogs, puppy-mill survivors and pit bull type dogs

 After adopting her deaf dog, Sadie, and learning that many dogs are put down each year for being deaf, Melissa wanted to create a photo book to raise awareness and to educate people about deaf dogs.
-She was volunteering at her local shelter at the time and soon learned more about the problems facing shelters in the U.S. It wasn't long before Melissa was thinking about a second book -- this time on rescued dogs.
-So, what started out as a one-book project soon turned into a four-book project.
-Since she started photographing for the first book in 2009, Melissa has traveled across the country several times and photographed dogs in nearly every state for her photo books.
-Almost all of the dogs in her books were adopted by the time they were photographed.
+She was volunteering at her local shelter at the time and soon learned more about the problems facing shelters in the U.S. Melissa began thinking about a second book — this time on rescued dogs.
+Before long, what started as a one-book project soon became a four-book project.
+Melissa crossed the country several times, photographing dogs in nearly every state, in a variety of spaces—living rooms, basements, garages, doggie daycares, pet boutiques, dog-training facilities, parks—for her photo books.
+Most of the dogs in her books were adopted by the time they were photographed.
 Each book contains portraits and short biographies of each dog.
-Melissa photographed the dogs in people's living rooms, basements and garages, at doggie daycares, pet boutiques and dog-training facilities all across America.
 She finished the final book in the series in 2013.
 The books (Deaf Dogs, Rescued in America, Pit Bulls & Pit Bull Type Dogs and Puppy-Mill Survivors) all raise awareness about the pet overpopulation problem in the U.S., encourage pet adoption and promote kindness and compassion toward animals.
 Melissa has since created calendars, notecards, and a print series based on the dogs in the photo-book series.
 Her books have won a total of six independent publishing awards.